maarten-vda/AlphaTools/README.md

 `biopython == 1.81`
 `requests == 2.29.0`

 The script expects five models per fold folded with AlphaFold3.
+The input directory should be the unzipped output of an AlphaFold3 fold.

 ## Running AlphaTools